mandaw2014/MandawEngineSDL/README.md

 To install:
 1. Download the zip
 2. Extract the zip
-3. On Windows: Double click the install.bat
+3. On Windows: Double click the install.bat (If that doesn't work, follow the step below)
 4. On Mac and Linux: In Terminal, navigate to the folder where you extracted the zip and type
 ```py
 python3 setup.py install